 March 9, 1996: Apple confirms that it will shut down its eWorld online service at the end of the month.

-Part messaging service, part news aggregator — and all with Apple’s customary premium prices — Apple’s short-lived eWorld was ahead of its time.
-Subscribers are advised that they can switch to America Online (AOL) instead.
+Part messaging service, part news aggregator — and all with Apple’s customary premium prices — the short-lived eWorld proved ahead of its time.
+Apple tells disappointed eWorld subscribers they can switch to America Online instead.

 On June 20, 1994, Apple launched its short-lived eWorld service.
 Why is eWorld so significant?
 Because it represented Apple’s first deep dive into being a provider of internet services — several years before Steve Jobs returned to the company and embraced the importance of going online.